-In 1993, the independent states of Slovakia and the Czech Republic were formed from the former entire state of Czechoslovakia.
-Wine-growing has a common history that goes back to the Celts.
-In the 3rd century A.D., under Emperor Marcus Aurelius Probus (232-282), Roman legionnaires advanced as far as southern Moravia and planted vineyards in what is now the Znojemská region.
-Wine growing reached its first heyday in the 9th century at the time of the Great Moravian Empire.
-As in many other countries, monasteries in particular had a positive influence, as they needed wine for mass.
-The Premonstratensian monastery of Louka near Znojmo, founded in 1190, was particularly noteworthy.
-This order was strongly influenced by the Cistercian ideals and, just like the monastery, was engaged in professional viticulture.
-During the Middle Ages there were flourishing vineyards around many towns and monasteries.
-The Thirty Years' War (1618-1648) brought about a great decline.
-Mildew and phylloxera, which first appeared in Satov in 1890, took care of the rest.
+In 1993, the independent states of Slovakia and the Czech Republic were formed from the former state of Czechoslovakia.
+Viticulture has a common history dating back to the Celts.
+In the 3rd century AD, under Emperor Marcus Aurelius Probus (232-282), Roman legionaries advanced as far as southern Moravia and planted vineyards in what is now Znojemská (Znojem Land).
+Viticulture reached its first heyday in the 9th century at the time of the Great Moravian Empire.
+As in many other countries, the monasteries in particular exerted a positive influence because they needed mass wine.
+The Premonstratensian monastery of Louka near Znojmo, founded in 1190, was particularly prominent.
+This order was strongly influenced by the ideals of the Cistercians and, like them, practised professional viticulture.
+During the Middle Ages, there were flourishing vineyards around many towns and monasteries.
+Due to the Thirty Years' War (1618-1648) there was a great decline.
+Mildew and phylloxera, which first appeared in Satov in 1890, did the rest.

-In the 20th century a reconstruction took place with newly planted, international grape varieties.
-The vineyards in the Czech Republic belong to the northern growing areas of Europe.
+In the 20th century, the vineyards were rebuilt with newly planted, international grape varieties.
+The vineyards in the Czech Republic are among the northern growing regions of Europe.
 In 2012, 470,000 hectolitres of wine were produced from 17,000 hectares of vineyards.
-There are 384 winegrowing communities with around 19,000 winegrowers, often with the smallest areas of less than one hectare.
-The Czech Republic is divided into the two historical landscapes Čechy (Bohemia) and Morava (Moravia), which also gave the two wine-growing regions (with a total of six sub-regions) their names.
-The climate is continental, with a warm and dry vegetation period and a dry, cool autumn.
+There are 384 wine-growing municipalities with about 19,000 winegrowers with often smallest areas of less than one hectare.
+The Czech Republic is divided into two historical landscapes, Čechy (Bohemia) and Morava (Moravia), which also gave the names to the two wine-growing areas (with a total of six sub-areas).
+A continental climate prevails with a warm and dry growing season and dry, cool autumn.
 Two thirds of the production are white wines and one third are red wines.
-The grape variety table 2010:
+The 2010 grape variety list